 - Texas State Parks: over 70 parks offer fresh or saltwater fishing from shore, pier or boat.
 Everyone fishes for free (no licenses are required) and many parks offer tackle-loaner programs and special fishing classes and events.

 - Local Neighborhood Fishin’ sites: selected lakes in urban areas are stocked with fish every two weeks.
 Kids under 17 fish for free, while a fishing license is required for adults.
-Amarillo, Austin, Bryan-College Station, Dallas-Fort Worth, Houston, San Angelo, San Antonio, Waco, Wichita Falls.
+Amarillo, Austin, Bryan-College Station, Dallas-Fort Worth, Houston, San Angelo, San Antonio, Tyler, Waco, Wichita Falls.

 - Artificial Reefs: 66 artificial reef sites along the coast of Texas attract large saltwater fish and nearly 200 marine fish species.
 Seven nearshore reefs are within 9 nautical miles of the coast and are accessible to more experienced anglers with offshore boats.